runtimerobotics/fusion360-urdf-ros2/modeling.md

 As we already discussed, casters are passive wheels that help the robot balance and distribute weight.

 To add two casters, we must create 2 small cylinders on the **bottom** side of the chassis.
+You can put the center of the circle *25 mm* from both sides and have a diameter of *24 mm*.

 To create a cylinder, we can extrude a circle sketch.
 The length of the extrude can be *24 mm*, a few mm less than the robot's height from the ground.